 We’ll also send you a form if you want to change your annual pension income and frequency, subject to the new minimum amount.

 Annual payment amount – questions to consider

-When deciding on your annual payment amount, it’s worth asking yourself the following questions:
+When deciding on your annual payment amount, it’s worth asking the following questions:

-- What are my cashflow needs for the coming year?
+- What are my income needs for the coming year?

 It’s important to get this right to avoid withdrawing more than you actually need from the tax-free environment of your pension.
-If you take out too much, you cannot put any excess funds back into your pension and, depending on what you do with the excess, you may have to pay income tax on any interest you earn.
+If you take out too much, you can’t put any excess funds back into your existing pension account and, depending on what you do with the excess, you may have to pay income tax on any interest you earn.

 - Have my financial commitments changed?

 Your pension amount can be adjusted to allow for any major changes, and to keep as much in the pension as possible.